GameCube Video Game Trade In Prices, are Soaring in Value

 Nintendo maybe lost a step with the limitations of the Nintendo 64.
-Don’t get me wrong the N64 had a fabulous gaming library, but mainly know for its platformers.
+Don’t get me wrong, the N64 had a fabulous gaming library, but mainly known for its platformers.
 It seemed the cartridges put limitations on the amount of data that could be stored in a game cartridge.
 Putting this in simple terms, you didn’t see some real in-depth Role Playing games surfacing on the N64 due to these limitations.
 As I’ve pointed out in another blog, (The Super Nintendo Had Them, The Nintendo 64 Missed Them) which discuss the above-mentioned points in more depth.

-The gamecube library sure made up for what the Nintendo 64 library could not, and this is maybe a reason why the gamecube library affords gamers a healthy trade in price when you sell used gamecube games.
-The library is rich with the legend of Zelda games, many of the games are a re-creation of past games, but the Wind Waker stands out as one of the best in the library.
+The gamecube library sure made up for what the Nintendo 64 library could not, and this is possibly a reason why the gamecube library affords gamers a healthy trade in price when you sell used gamecube games.
+The library is rich with the Legend of Zelda games, many of the games are a re-creation of past games, but the Wind Waker stands out as one of the best in the library.
 It seems Nintendo saw their limitations with the Nintendo 64 and reached for the sky with the cd game format on the gamecube.
-Other honorable rpg’s available include the likes of: Tales of Symphonia, Fire Emblem: Path of Radiance, Paper Mario: The Thousand-Year Door and lets not forget Pokémon XD: Gale of Darkness.
+Other honorable rpg’s available to include the likes of: Tales of Symphonia, Fire Emblem: Path of Radiance, Paper Mario: The Thousand-Year Door and let's not forget Pokémon XD: Gale of Darkness.
 With also continuing series from other consoles included Phantasy Star & Skies of Arcadia.

 What was a big surprise about the used trade in values has to be the sports games.
-Sure the NBA Live Series and the Madden games don’t see high values.
-NCAA Basketball 2k3 is probably has the highest used sell it value of any of the sports games.
+Sure, the NBA Live Series and the Madden games don’t see high values.
+NCAA Basketball 2k3 probably has the highest used sell it value of the sports games.
 Many of the biggest sports franchises still have some good values which includes the NHL Blitz Series, NBA Street Series, NHL Hitz Series and the FIFA Games, which all still hold a nice trade in value today.

 The last reason I’ll point out is all the action adventure games to choose from, which are just, plan great.
 Metal Gear Solid: Twin Snakes, Killer 7, Metroid Prime Series, Beyond Good & Evil, Pikmin Series.
-I guess in the end the reason you can sell gamecube games for such high prices is the fact the library still rocks.
-Seriously you can find some fantastic games to play for any genre of the library.
+I guess in the end, the reason you can sell gamecube games for such high prices is the fact the library still rocks.
+Seriously, you can find some fantastic games to play for any genre of the library.